sdavis1902/eloquent-vars/README.md

 [![Software License][ico-license]](LICENSE.md)
 [![Total Downloads][ico-downloads]][link-downloads]

-Add ability to save additional fields or Vars on a model without a specific db column for it
+Add ability to save additional fields or Vars on a Laravel model without a specific db column for it

 ## Install